 Fall is almost here!
 That means color-changing leaves, pumpkin spice everything, and a cornucopia of options to welcome an au pair to your family.
-2021 hasn’t been the clean break from 2020 that we’d hoped.
-However, you have an opportunity to turn a new (orange) leaf with your new au pair.
+This season is an opportunity to turn a new (orange) leaf with your new au pair.
 Here are some ideas to help you welcome your new au pair!

 The first few days

 What do you want your au pair’s very first impression to be?
 Au Pair USA’s wise team of Local Coordinators, or LCs, has great advice on the subject.

 I have a host family that adds personal touches to the room for each au pair.
 For this au pair (image below), they printed pictures from her Facebook page and added Star Wars posters because the au pair is a huge Star Wars fan.
 This is affordable and simple yet shows that they have taken the time and effort to know something about her and make her feel comfortable upon arrival.

 - Take them out the first weekend to a local grocery store or shop from their culture, if possible.
 It’s nice to see foods from home and a great chance for them to get something, like their favorite tea or candy, to share with the family as a connection point!